Purvanshsingh/HawksightAI/README.md

 ## Notes

-- The ADK requires a working internet connection to access underlying LLMs (Gemini, GPT‑4, etc.) if you choose to use model‑based agents instead of the simplified agents in this demo.
-See the ADK documentation for authentication details.
+- This project is a starting point, we can add more sophisticated anomaly detection, compliance policies, repair logic, and integration with messaging or ticketing systems.

-- Keep your `config.json` confidential.
-Do not commit real credentials to version control.
+---

-- This project is a starting point; you are encouraged to add more sophisticated anomaly detection, compliance policies, repair logic, and integration with messaging or ticketing systems.
+<p align="center">Crafted with Love, purpose, and a hawk’s eye — Purvansh Singh</strong></p>